opdev/l5-operator-demo/docs/markdown/level1.md

-make sure postgresql db is up and running before bestie deployment create routes for bestie only seed if there's no data. document prerequisite for https i.e. certificate manager -->
+make sure postgresql db is up and running before bestie deployment create routes for bestie only seed if there's no data. document prerequisite for https i.e. certificate manager infinite loop run and watches something controller is a loop watchs cr or crd controller(loop) received event from cr triggers recinciler(logic)

+import from controller-runtime

+manager initiates

+main.go
+-->